-- Naivasha for a walking safari on Crescent Island, fraternising with giraffes and sitting in Robert Redford’s chair where they did the filming for Out of Africa.
+- Lake Naivasha for a walking safari on Crescent Island, fraternising with giraffes and sitting in Robert Redford’s chair, where they did the filming for Out of Africa.
 It's idyllic camping by the lake shore, except that American Mel who's had her very short hair done in cornrows, snores.

-- Rumirutu - to my consternation we're doing a camel safari for two days here.
+- Rumirutu, a smallish county town.
+(There weren't any larger ones to choose from).
+To my consternation, we're doing a camel safari for two days from here.
 I missed that bit in the itinerary.
-The treat of spending a night in the total open air, in the bush, under the stars. besieged by mosquitoes.
-After riding a camel for four hours., elephants crossing in front of us - there are young bulls in musk around.
+The treat of spending a night in the total open air, in the bush, under the stars.
+Besieged by mosquitoes.
+After riding a camel for four hours, elephants crossing in front of us - there are young bulls in musk around.
 (Don't ask about the blisters).
 No toilet, well I'm used to my little trowel now.
 Everyone just goes by the side of the bus and sod it.
-Somehow I slept through the hyenas visiting and the lions roaring.
+Somehow, I slept through the hyenas visiting and the lions roaring.
 Apparently, everyone else got up in the middle of the night, made a huge fire and hid behind the camels.
 In the confusion, I've managed to lose my sleeping bag sack, a lens from my sunglasses, my padlock key and my precious toilet roll.

 Lake Baringo, Kenya

-- Lake Baringo, a boat trip, feeding swooping fish eagles, more flamingos, monitor lizards, crocodiles, Goliath herons, snuffling hippos and a 65 year old giant tortoise.
-I''m attacked in the eye by a thorn bush, find my padlock key and then lose it again.
+- I'm attacked in the eye by a thorn bush, find my padlock key and then lose it again.

-- Eldoret, up winding mountain roads, with stunning views across the Rift Valley.
+- Eldoret, the capital of Uasin Gishu County, colloquially known as 'Sisibo'.
+Up winding mountain roads, with stunning views across the Rift Valley.
 We wave to school children.
 Some wave back.
 Some give us the finger.

 - Each year around the same time, the circular great wildebeest migration begins in the Ngorongoro in the southern Serengeti in Tanzania and loops in a clockwise direction through the Serengeti National Park and north towards the Masai Mara reserve in Kenya.
 This migration involves 260,000 zebra, about 1.7 million wildebeest and the following hundreds of thousands of other plains game, including around 470,000 gazelles.
 The herds arrive in Kenya in late July to August and here we are watching them.
 Wikipedia says that about a quarter of a million wildebeest die on the 500 mile journey.
 This is safari, just like you see on TV.
 There are flat topped acacias on plains teeming with topi, eland, Grant's and Thompson gazelles, zebra, giraffe, wildebeest and warthog.
 Hyena, cheetah, lion, elephant, hippo and rhino, all put in an appearance.